Conditional registration is available for vehicles in special circumstances eg. pastoral vehicles.

 To apply for conditional registration, follow the steps below:

 Step 1.
-Fill in the application for conditional registration assessment
+Fill in the apply for conditional registration form

 Step 2.
 Submit your application:

 A transport inspector will contact you within 10 business days once they receive your application.

 They may also ask you to provide more information to support your application.